 A: Low income or at-risk women who are currently pregnant or parenting a child under 1 year old.
 Over 95% of the women we serve exist on an income level at or below 185% of the Federal Poverty Level.

 Q: What is your mission statement?

-A: Our mission is to transform the lives of at-risk pregnant women so they will deliver a healthy baby, embrace positive parenting, and establish a safe home.
+A: Our mission is to transform the lives of at-risk pregnant women, so they will deliver healthy babies, embrace positive parenting, and establish safe homes and secure futures.

 Q: What is your vision statement?